-The student speaks to the administrator (Dean, Vice President or President/CEO) of the College, faculty, or staff member.
-This is to occur within two business days following step 1.
-If the student needs to identify the appropriate administrator, the student should consult the employee directories on the College website or inquire with the Advisor and Accommodations Coordinator.
-The student completes the grievance procedure step 2 Form.
+The student speaks to the administrator (Dean, Vice President, or President/CEO) of the College, faculty, or staff member.
+This is to occur within 2 business days following Step 1.
+Should the student need to identify the appropriate administrator, the student is to consult the employee directories on the College website or inquire to the Advisor and Accommodations Coordinator.
+The student completes the Grievance Procedure Step 2 Form.